Table of Contents

-However, over time, those who first learnt in the ethnic restaurants start teaching classes, so the transmission becomes more formal and classes are attended by women who have the financial capital to do so.
+However, over time, those who first learned in the ethnic restaurants start teaching classes, so the transmission becomes more formal, and classes are attended by women who have the financial capital to do so.

 Artifacts and Commodification

-Thus, the transmission of raqs sharqi heritage starts being commodified, just like eastern movements forms have been, as Brown and Leledaki (2010, p.
+Thus, the transmission of Raqs sharqi heritage starts being commodified, just like eastern movement forms have been, as Brown and Leledaki (2010, p.
 139) argue, ‘by the rationalization of leisure via the interpenetration of market commodification logics’.

 The Impact of Mobilities

 Most importantly though, the ‘mobilites’ of people go now in the opposite direction, from the USA to the Middle East as American practitioners are interested in searching for the ‘authentic’ roots of this heritage.